 What does a salvage title mean in CA?
-In California car title rules it is possible for a salvage vehicle to be given a rebuilt title, thereby becoming a revived vehicle.
-The only non-repairable vehicles that can’t receive salvage title California (CA) are those that have no resale value, or that have been burned, or stripped of their parts after theft.
+In California car title rules, a salvage vehicle can have a rebuilt title, becoming a revived vehicle.
+The only non-repairable vehicles that can’t receive salvage title in California (CA) are those that have no resale value.
+Or burned, or stripped of their parts after a theft.
 In those cases, they are only good for parts and scrap metal.

 The state of California also allows junk vehicles, vehicles that have been dismantled, to be revived.
-A junk vehicle that has been restored would be given a revived junk title, while a salvage car would receive a revived salvaged title California.
+A junk vehicle is restored and is given revived junk title.
+While a salvage car has a revived salvaged title in California.

 Getting a Rebuilt Title for a Salvage Vehicle

 After repairing the vehicle to operable condition, the California DMV requires you to have a substantial amount of documentation ready.
 You will need to have the title or salvage certificate in your name or an Application for Duplicate.
-This proves that you are the owner of the vehicle (not only driver).
+This also proves that you are the vehicle’s owner (not only driver).

 You will also need the Application for Title or Registration, which will need to be signed by all owners listed on the vehicle, as well as the Verification of Vehicle or California Highway Control Inspection Certificate.
-The California Highway Patrol (CHP) certificate is needed for all vehicles that are salvage and being repaired after damage, as this helps to ensure that none of the parts used in the vehicle have been stolen.
+You will need the California Highway Patrol, CHP certificate for all repaired salvage vehicles.
+This ensures that none of the parts used in the vehicle stolen.

-The CHP will also need you to provide proof of ownership, along with receipts for the repairs, including the parts that were used in the reconstruction.
+The CHP will also need you to provide proof of ownership and with receipts for the repairs.
+Including the parts used in reconstruction.
 Again, this ensures that all of the parts were obtained legally.
 The current fee for the inspection is $50.

 At that point, once you pass the inspection, you will be able to receive the new title and get registration for the vehicle.
 Make sure you also have liability insurance.
-You must insure the vehicle is required to operate on California roads.
+You need vehicle insurance to operate on California roads.

 Getting a Title for Revived Junk

-You will need to have Junk Receipt from the DMV, or a Dismantler’s Bill of Sale.
-You will need to fill out the Application for Title or Registration, the Verification of Vehicle or CHP Inspection Certificate, the Brake and Light Adjustment Certificates, and pay the appropriate fees, just as you would with a salvage vehicle.
+You will need to have a Junk Receipt from the DMV or a Dismantler’s Bill of Sale.
+You will need to fill out the Application for Title or Registration, the Verification of Vehicle or CHP Inspection Certificate, and the Brake and Light Adjustment Certificates.
+Also, pay the appropriate fees, just as you would with a salvage vehicle.

-In some cases, you will also need to provide the Statement of Facts, Vehicle/Vessel Transfer and Reassignment Form, the bill of sale of the parts used in the reconstruction of the vehicle, the weight declaration, vehicle history, and smog certification if the vehicle was made in 1976 or earlier.
+Also provide the Statement of Facts, Vehicle/Vessel Transfer, and Reassignment Form.
+The bill of sale of the parts used in the reconstruction of the vehicle, the weight declaration, and vehicle history.
+Also, smog certification if the vehicle is made in 1976 or earlier.

 Keep in mind that the fees for titling and registration can change, so be sure to check out the California DMV to get the latest information on the cost for the title, registration, and inspection.